Marcio Lassiter: Petron Blaze Boosters / San Miguel Beermen (2012–present)

 On April 20, 2012, the Philippine Basketball Association approved the trade in which Powerade sent Marcio Lassiter and Celino Cruz to the Petron Blaze Boosters for Rey Guevarra, Rabeh Al-Hussaini, and Lordy Tugade.
 However, an injury prevented him to play for the entire duration of the 2012 PBA Governors Cup.
 He played his first game as a Booster, on October 26, 2012, at the final minute of their contest against GlobalPort through a 3-pointer.
 The next game, Lassiter only scored 5 points on 2-for-7 from the field.
 He misses his five 3-point attempts in that game in a loss to the Air21 Express.
 On November 14, Lassiter recorded his first double-figure scoring output with 12 points to go along with 2 rebounds in 21 minutes of playing time on a 96–86 win over the Rain or Shine Elasto Painters.

 In the 2014–15 Philippine Cup, Lassiter helped San Miguel win its twentieth franchise title after defeating Alaska in a hard-fought seven-game series.
 The title was also Lassiter's first championship in the PBA.
 Lassiter had previously been in the PBA Finals twice with Powerade in the 2011–12 Philippine Cup and with San Miguel, his current team in the 2013 Governors' Cup.

 On May 17, 2015, Lassiter recorded 24 points, 5 rebounds, 2 assists and 5 3-pointers in a 102–124 win over the NorthPort Batang Pier.
 The following game, Lassiter has a woeful shooting night, only scoring 6 points on 2-for-10 (.200) from the field but the Beermen manages to win over the Purefood Star Hotshots, 100–89.
 On July 2, 2015, Lassiter scored 22 points, grabbed 7 rebounds and made 4 3-pointers as the Beermen got Game 1 of the 2015 PBA Governors' Cup Semifinals against the Rain or Shine Elasto Painters.
 On July 4, Lassiter got his career high of 10/13 3-point shooting for 31 points in a losing effort against Rain or Shine in game 2 of the semifinals.

+On September 15, 2024, Marcio Lassiter officially broke the record of all-time three-pointers made previously owned by Jimmy Alapag.